 Barbara Smith Warner is State Representative for Oregon House District 45, which includes Northeast Portland, the city of Maywood Park and the Parkrose area.
 She serves on the House Revenue Committee, House Rules Committee, the Education subcommittee of Ways and Means, Joint Ways and Means, Joint Transportation Preservation and Modernization Committee, and the Tax Credits Committee.

 Barbara's extensive volunteer work in her two children's local public schools is what inspired her to seek office.
 She is passionate about the issues that affect the families of House District 45 and all of Oregon – access to quality education, health care for all, good living-wage jobs, a diverse and efficient transportation system, and safe communities.

-While Barbara is currently serving her first term in the legislature, she is no stranger to fighting for a better Oregon—she's been a grassroots organizer and community activist for her entire career.
+While Barbara is currently serving her second term in the legislature, she is no stranger to fighting for a better Oregon—she's been a grassroots organizer and community activist for her entire career.
 In fact, Barbara has spent much of her professional career helping people to engage with and participate in their government.
 As a field representative to U.S. Senator Ron Wyden, Barbara's role was to serve as a conduit between the Senator and community groups and constituents across the state.

 The fifth and youngest child of an English teacher and a public television executive, Barbara grew up in Erie, Pennsylvania, and graduated from Gannon University.
 In addition to volunteering at Beverly Cleary School, Barbara also volunteers with her Neighborhood Association, the PTA, St. Andrew's Food Pantry, and the Children's Book Bank.
 When not working or volunteering, Barbara enjoys running, and spending time with her husband Chris and two kids, Emmett and Eleanor.